Debate flares over legal protections as businesses open up

 “We really do need them to return so our economy can get started again,” Blair said.

-Associated Press writers David Lieb in Jefferson City, Missouri, Sean Murphy in Oklahoma City, Gary Robertson in Raleigh, North Carolina, Emily Wagster in Jackson, Miss., Lindsay Whitehurst in Salt Lake City, Ryan Foley in Iowa City, Paul Weber in Austin, Texas, Michelle L. Price in Las Vegas, Andrew Taylor in Washington and Kimberlee Kruesi in Nashville, Tennessee contributed to this report.
+Associated Press writers Charles Odum, David Lieb, Sean Murphy, Gary Robertson, Emily Wagster, Lindsay Whitehurst, Ryan Foley, Paul Weber, Michelle L. Price, Andrew Taylor and Kimberlee Kruesi contributed to this report.